splynx/docs/files/en/tickets/tickets.md

 ![Tickets](trash.png)

-This list can also be filtered to view content of a specific time period and customer ID, of a specific administrator's, unassigned or all tickets in the system.
+This list can also be filtered to view the content of a specific time period and customer ID, of a specific administrator, unassigned or all tickets in the system.

 ![Tickets](trash_filter.png)